 Updating your Ledger Nano S’s firmware to the latest version is something we have to do once in a while for us to make sure that our device will work properly.
 Unfortunately though, in the updating process, we can potentially run into problems.
+On most instances, the firmware update gets stuck at the “MCU firmware is outdated” screen.

 Here are two solutions that could hopefully fix this issue.